surfaceowl/excel-as-json/README.md

 ## Change History

+### 2.0.3

+- Added old version of Excel.js to package to avoid significant rewrites, and updated `libxmljs` version.
+- Included `src` directory, and changed `prepublish` script to `postinstall` to allow installs to work directly from github.

 ### 2.0.2

 - Fix #23 Embedded arrays contain empty string.
 Flaw in code inserted empty string when no text values were provided for a key like `aliases[]`.